Msingi-AI/msingi-ai.github.io/posts/state-of-multilingual-LLM-Safety-Research.md

 One particularly illuminating study examined how safety filters perform across different language families.
 The results revealed that models were significantly more likely to generate harmful content when prompted in languages from underrepresented families, with performance degradation being most severe for languages with complex morphological structures or writing systems different from Latin script.

-Figure 1:With a set of malicious prompts written in high-resource languages like English, we translate the prompt into low-resource languages (e.g. Hausa), Compared to the high-resource case, we observe two clear outcomes: (1) the response becomes harmful, (2) the response doesn’t align with or is unrelated to the original prompt. (e.g., repeating the prompt in the response.)

-I borrowed the above figure from the paper The Achilles Heel of Large Language Models: Lower-Resource Languages Raise More Safety Concerns
 The evaluation challenges run deeper than simple performance metrics.
 Cultural context plays a crucial role in defining what constitutes harmful or inappropriate content.
 Humor that's acceptable in one culture may be deeply offensive in another.
 Political commentary that's considered normal discourse in some contexts may constitute dangerous incitement elsewhere.
 These nuances are rarely captured in current evaluation frameworks, which often rely on direct translations of English-language safety prompts, an approach that fundamentally misunderstands how culture and language interact.

 Perhaps most concerning is the near-complete absence of safety research for truly low-resource languages.
 While we have some understanding of how models behave in major world languages like Spanish, French, or German, we know virtually nothing about safety performance in languages spoken by smaller but still significant populations in Africa, Asia and South America.
 This gap represents both a technical challenge and an ethical concern: communities speaking these languages may be exposed to higher risks from AI systems that haven't been adequately evaluated in their linguistic context.